Some Obstructions to Solvable Points on Higher Genus Curves: When Quotients are of General Type

-The variety $C^n / G$ can only be singular where a point of $C^n$ is fixed by some non-trivial $g \in G$, as elsewhere $C^n / G$ is locally isomorphic to patches of $C^n$.
+The variety $C^n / G$ can only be singular where a point of $C^n$ is fixed by some non-trivial $g \in G$, as elsewhere the quotient map $C^n \to C^n / G$ is finite \'{e}tale.
 As $G$ contains no transpositions, if $(P_1, ..., P_n)$ is fixed by a non-trivial element of $G$, either at least two pairs of $P_i$ are equal, or at least three $P_i$ are equal.
 Therefore the singular locus is contained in a subvariety of codimension at least $2$.

 To prove the theorem, some results are needed about the structure of the maps $\pi_i$.